unixabg/cryptmypi/README.md

 ## Capabilities

-1. **FULL DISK ENCRYPTION**: Although the project can be used to setup an unencrypted RPi box, it is currently capable to setup a fully encrypted Kali or Pi OS Linux.
+1. **FULL DISK ENCRYPTION**: Although the project can be used to setup an unencrypted RPi box, it is currently capable to setup a fully encrypted Kali, Pi OS, or Ubuntu Linux.

 - unlockable remotely through dropbear's ssh;
 - served through ethernet or wifi;
-- exposed to the internet using reverse forwarding: sshhub.de as a jumphost;
+- exposed to the internet using reverse forwarding: sshhub.de (or custom ssh server) as a jumphost;
 - bypass firewalls using IODINE;
 - and a nuke password can be set;